wil1102/Hospital2/README.md

 ![image](https://github.com/user-attachments/assets/e7b12897-bff9-44fb-a7e9-57fab19fc546)

-Query 5: provide a list of patients have have recieved a prescription but have not been billed because they do not have an insurance provider on file
+Query 5: Provide a list of patients have have recieved a prescription but have not been billed because they do not have an insurance provider on file
-Why?: the billing office will need to pursuse patients that must make future payments for their prescribed medicines
+Why?: This query would be useful to the hospital by being able to address potential gaps in revenue they can follow up on.
+It would be a mechanism for the hospital to check with compliance issues and to identify gaps in the billing data.

 <img width="637" alt="Screenshot 2024-12-03 at 3 43 11 PM" src="https://github.com/user-attachments/assets/b93ea8de-586a-48df-9c11-bee0ee9f54af">
 <img width="469" alt="Screenshot 2024-12-03 at 3 43 38 PM" src="https://github.com/user-attachments/assets/aabbffa3-ad03-4c98-b5f8-ff2b0a5bd874">